 How to Massage Your Baby

 Here are a few infant massage moves to get you started.
-For the full routine, watch our Facebook Live video below. 🙂
+For the whole routine, watch the video at the end of this article:

 1. Legs and feet

-- It’s best to start the massage on baby’s legs since is the furthest away from his face and the place that will cause baby to be the least startled.
+It’s best to start the massage on baby’s legs since it is the furthest away from his face and the place that will cause baby to be the least startled.

-- Hold your baby’s heel in one hand; with your other hand, start at the top of the thigh and slowly stroke all the way down to the ankle, gently squeezing the leg (medium pressure–not too light that would tickle your baby, but not too firmly either) as you go down the leg.
-Then rub the feet with your thumbs in a circular motion, and gently uncurling and stroking the toes.
-Reverse the gliding motion and go up from ankle to thigh before you switch legs.
+Hold your baby’s heel in one hand; with your other hand, start at the top of the thigh and slowly stroke down to the ankle, gently squeezing the leg (medium pressure—not too light that would tickle your baby, but not too firmly either) as you go down the leg.
+Then rub the feet with your thumbs in a circular motion, gently uncurling and stroking the toes.
+Reverse the gliding motion and go up from the ankle to the thigh before you switch legs.

 2. Arms and hands

-- The same routine and strokes that we did for the legs and feet can be done on the arms and hands next.
+Next, you can do the same routine and strokes we did for the legs and feet on the arms and hands.

-- Place your hands together (fingers are facing forward) on your baby’s chest and sternum, then push out to the sides and over the shoulders and down the arms.
+Place your hands together (fingers are facing forward) on your baby’s chest and sternum, then push out to the sides, over the shoulders, and down the arms.
 Then after a few of those strokes, move your right hand to baby’s right hip and glide it across the abdomen and chest to baby’s left shoulder.
 Do the same with the left hand on the left hip and glide it up to baby’s right shoulder.
-Work your way down and up to the shoulders and hips creating an “X”.
+Work your way down and up to the shoulders and hips, creating an “X.”

-- Stroke your baby’s back from side-to-side and then up and down.
-Make sure that you do not put too much pressure on baby’s spine.
+Stroke baby’s back from side to side and then up and down.
+Make sure that you do not put too much pressure on their spine.

-- Place your hands around your baby’s head and put your thumbs on the midline of his or her forehead.
+Place your hands around your baby’s head and put your thumbs on the midline of their forehead.
 Then press down and stroke outward towards baby’s ears.
 Work your way down to the eyebrows continuing to press out towards baby’s ears.

 I hope you enjoy this massage routine with your baby and that your baby likes it too!
-Again, for the full routine, watch the Facebook Live video below.
+Again, for the whole routine, see the video below.
 Happy massaging!